TestSendr/web/docs/test-suites/usage-in-cypress.md

 ---
-sidebar_position: 2
+sidebar_position: 1
 ---

 # Usage in Cypress

 **TestSendr** can be easily used in your Cypress tests.
-Here is a example script:
+Here is an example script:

 ```js
 describe('TestSendr', () => {